 Rob Bradley is Board Certified by the Florida Bar as an Expert in City, County and Local Government Law.
-He is also a Florida Senator representing District 7, which includes all of Alachua, Bradford and Clay counties.
+He is also a Florida Senator representing District 5, which includes all of Clay, Bradford, Union, Baker, Columbia, Suwanee, Lafayette, Gilchrist, Dixie, Levy county, and part of Marion county.

 For the past 15 years, as managing partner of Kopelousos, Bradley, Garrison & Komando, P.A., Rob has focused his career on representing local municipalities and political subdivisions.
 He leads a team that serves as general counsel to the Town of Orange Park, the City of Keystone Heights, The Crossings Community Development District (Eagle Harbor), the City of Atlantic Beach and Baker County.
 Rob has also successfully represented other community development districts around the state on a special engagement basis regarding ad valorem taxation issues.